 The first steps in setting up your own site are never easy.
 There's a lot of different concepts, and they can easily become overwhelming.
 However, our advice is always the same.
 Don't get daunted, if you can edit a Word Document, you can probably build a website using Gutenberg.
 Which brings us perfectly onto the editor...

 Once you've watched the above tutorial, you want to start thinking about structure and what a client would want to see on your website.
-Because this guide is more of a generic overview, we can't go too deeply into this, however and we can give you some pointers.
+Because this guide is more of a generic overview, we can't go too deeply into this, however get in touch and we can give you some pointers.

 Setting up Domain name & Hosting